yohm/network_analysis/README.md

 ## Plotting

-We prepared gnuplot scripts to make plots.
+We prepared scripts to make plots.
+Python3, numpy, matplotlib are rquired.

 ```
 ./plot/plot_all.sh <result directory> [figure directory]